hazardous-sun/password-generator/README.md

 ## Installation

-Apart from just running with application with Cargo, you can use the "installer.sh" as sudo to add the command to " /bin/" in order to easy running the command on a CLI.
+Apart from just running the application with Cargo, you can use the "installer.sh" as sudo to add the command to `/usr/bin/` in order to easy running the command on a CLI.

 ## Usage